-Organizational Systems Associated with the Protection of Information Property

-The Information Property Protection Working Group, which has been established as a subsidiary body of the Compliance Committee, discusses important matters related to the promotion of information property protection and reports the results of the discussions to the Compliance Committee.
+Organizational Systems Associated with the Protection of Information Property important matters related to the promotion of information property protection and reports the results of the discussions to the Compliance Committee.
 We have established an Information Security Management Center, a permanent organ that promotes protection of information property across the board, within the Compliance Control Department.
-The Information Security Management Center gives the necessary instructions and support to each department of the head office and each branch, and develops a system for the appropriate protection and management of information property in each organ through compliance managers and compliance promoters, who have been appointed across the board.
+The Information Security Management Center gives the necessary instructions and support to each head office department and each branch, and develops a system for the appropriate protection and management of information property in each organ through compliance managers and compliance promoters, who have been appointed across various departments.